jfcloutier/karma_system/design_notes/assessing.md

 * more(Object1, Object2) - a relation - the set of observations (Object1) is larger than another (Object2)
 * trend(Object, Value)- a property - the value is `up` or `down` or `steady` (characterization of the change in value between prior and current related observations)

-A CA intends to or is directed to persist, terminate or create a `count`, `more` or `trend` experience; activation experiences capture progress toward such goals.
+A CA intends to or is directed to persist, terminate or create a `count`, `more` or `trend` experience.
+Activation experiences capture progress toward such goals; predicting their value drives action.

 A goal for the CA is achieved if its targeted property/relation is realized as an experience of the CA that is either made present or absent.